 \section{Introduction}

-In dynamical systems, it is often useful to identify surfaces which promote or inhibit transport, as these separate regions of qualitatively different flow.
-For time-independent systems, one often determines the geometric location of the invariant manifolds, which partition phase space and are found by studying the system's behaviour over infinite time scales \citep{Meiss1992SymplecticTransport}.
-However, in time-dependent flows, the theory of invariant manifolds does not apply and there are no stable or unstable hyperbolic invariant manifolds.
-Instead, the behaviour of these systems is typically studied over fixed time-scales chosen to match some practical period of interest \citep{Haller2015LagrangianStructures, Lekien2010TheManifoldsb}.
+In dynamical systems, it is often useful to identify surfaces which separate or maximally influence regions of qualitatively different flow.
+For time-independent systems, one often determines the geometric location of the invariant manifolds, which partition phase space and are found by studying the system's behaviour over infinite time scales \cite{Meiss1992SymplecticTransport}.
+However, in time-aperiodic flows, such infinite-time behaviour is not always well defined.
+Instead, the behaviour of these systems is typically studied over fixed time-scales chosen to match some practical period of interest \cite{Haller2015LagrangianStructures, Lekien2010TheManifoldsb}.

-To overcome this problem, several methods for identifying barriers to transport in temporally aperiodic systems have been suggested.
-For example, one may study a number of heuristic flow diagnostics \citep{Boffetta2001DetectingTechniques}, but many of these methods are only effective for simple flows and are dependent on the reference frame \citep{Haller2015LagrangianStructures}.
+To overcome this problem, several methods for identifying analogous structures to the invariant manifolds in temporally aperiodic systems have been suggested.
+For example, one may study a number of heuristic flow diagnostics \cite{Boffetta2001DetectingTechniques, Mancho2013}, such as the Finite-Time Lyapunov exponent (FTLE) which quantifies the separation between two trajectories which start out infinitesimally close.
+However, many of these methods are only effective for simple flows and are dependent on the reference frame \cite{Haller2015LagrangianStructures}.
 Being heuristic, they also often lack a proper theoretical foundation as to exactly what they are indicating.

-Lagrangian Coherent Structures (LCS) -- a generalisation of the concept of invariant manifolds to unsteady flows -- have emerged in the literature to solve this problem \citep{Haller2000LagrangianTurbulence}.
-LCS are locally the most repulsive or attractive surfaces in a given flow, and dominate the nearby behaviour of the system.
-Several definitions of LCS have arisen in the literature (for a review, see \citet{Hadjighasem2017ADetection}).
-A LCS was originally defined specifically for two-dimensional flows with respect to the Finite-Time Lyapunov Exponent (FTLE) \citep{Shadden2005DefinitionFlows, Haller2011LagrangianExponent, Jones2002ChapterAtmosphere, Haller2011LagrangianExponent}, which measures the separation of particles which begin infinitesimally close.
-Under certain conditions, one can rigorously relate ridges of the FTLE field to repelling and attractive transport barriers \citep{Haller2011AStructures, Farazmand2012ComputingTheory, Farazmand2013AttractingComputation}.
+Lagrangian Coherent Structures (LCS) have been proposed to solve this problem \cite{Haller2000LagrangianTurbulence}.
+A particular type of LCS, the hyperbolic LCS, is locally the most repulsive or attractive surface in a given region of flow, and plays an analogous role to the stable and unstable manifolds.
+Several equivalent definitions of LCS have arisen in the literature (for a review, see \cite{Hadjighasem2017ADetection}).